 Nobody thought of paying for comprehensive financial planning upfront followed by a much-reduced fee for investment-only reviews?

 We don’t offer that.
 Our clients don’t know it’s even an option elsewhere.
 If they contact other firms in the area they would be quoted assets-under-management fees not that different than ours.
 We linked our fees to assets under management from the get-go.
 As long as we are still managing their assets our clients don’t see we are doing less work in financial planning.

 I thought as a fiduciary you are supposed to put my interest first?

-Being a fiduciary and putting your interest first only mean we don’t favor any product that pays us more than other products.
+Being a fiduciary and putting your interest first only means we don’t favor any product that pays us more than other products.
 Our fees are fully disclosed.
 We are not compelled to tell you how you can get the same or more value for less.
 However, if you aggressively take portfolio distributions and your assets fall below our minimum, we will start to charge you a minimum fee of $6,500.
-At that point if the situation persists we are inclined to discuss other options with you as paying us the minimum fee may no longer be in your best interest based on your level of assets/outlook for wealth accumulation moving forward.
+At that point, if the situation persists we are inclined to discuss other options with you as paying us the minimum fee may no longer be in your best interest based on your level of assets/outlook for wealth accumulation moving forward.

 I thank Bill for giving us an honest and accurate picture of what really happens at a typical fee-only financial advisor firm.
 Fee-only advisors are supposedly the gold standard.
 You see how fees are calculated does matter.
-It anchors clients’ expectation.
+It anchors the clients’ expectations.
 When the fees are calculated on assets under management, clients don’t see it as buying financial planning services.
 They don’t see it when they pay more and receive less after a couple of years.